 Photos by Ellen Yang

-Her choral leadership experience also includes teaching at the junior and senior high level in California, as well as directing the Women’s Choir and Collegiate Choir as a graduate student at the University of Connecticut and serving as music director of The Shoreline Chorale from 2015-2017, as the Assistant Conductor of the Chorale at Eastern Connecticut University.
-Sarah has served as a music director in numerous churches since 2000 and is currently the choir director at First Church of Mansfield.
+Her choral leadership experience has previously included teaching at the junior and senior high level in California, directing the Women’s Choir and Collegiate Choir as a graduate student at the UConn, serving as music director of The Shoreline Chorale, and Assistant Conductor of the Chorale at Eastern Connecticut University.
+Her choral music experience has flourished from serving as music director in numerous churches since 2000 and is currently the choir director at First Church of Mansfield.
+Outside of choral conducting, she has conducted operas for New in November with the Hartford Opera Theater, served as TA for a music history course at UConn, and currently is an adjunct professor of graduate choral literature at The Hartt School.

-Sarah has sung professionally throughout the Los Angeles and New England area and is currently a member of the professional chamber choir, Collegium Ancora, located in Providence, RI, and Alchemy, located in Middletown, CT, in addition to singing with Voices of Concinnity.
+Sarah has sung professionally throughout the Los Angeles and New England area and is currently a member of the professional chamber choir, Collegium Ancora, located in Providence, RI, and Alchemy, located in Middletown, CT.

 In a response to COVID-19 pandemic, Sarah created on a project with colleague, Greg Flower, called Songs of Comfort, to fulfill song requests for those suffering in isolation due to COVID-19, for which she is the recipient of the 2020 CT Artist Respond Grant.
 Although music is her passion, Sarah also loves photography, traveling, and hiking with her family.